dcarrillo/whatismyip/README.md

 ## Features

-- TLS available
+- TLS is avaliable.
 - Can run behind a proxy by trusting a custom header (usually `X-Real-IP`) to figure out the source IP address.
 - IPv4 and IPv6.
 - Geolocation info including ASN.
 This feature is possible thanks to [maxmind](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data?lang=en) GeoLite2 databases.
 In order to use these databases, a license key is needed.
 Please visit Maxmind site for further instructions and get a free license.
-- High performance
+- High performance.
-- Although a docker image is provided the executable can reload databases and/or SSL certificates by itself, `hup` signal is honored.
+- Self-contained server what can reload GeoLite2 databases and/or SSL certificates without stop/start.
+The `hup` signal is honored.
+- HTML templates for the landing page.
-- HTML with templates, text plain and JSON output.
+- Text plain and JSON output.

 ## Endpoints